devangn/php-docker-apache-example/README.md

 # to connect terminal to particular image/container
 docker run -i -t --entrypoint /bin/bash <imageID>

+# to run container in backgroud
+docker run -t -d <imageID>

+# to get the list of images
+docker images

+# to get the list of containes
+docker container ls
 ```

 And you can see the result here: